amirHossein5/git-backup/README.md

 }
 ```

-Gists will be saved in structure of `username_gists/gistDescription-id/..gist files`, and if gist has any comments, comments will be
+Gist files will be saved in structure of `username_gists/gistDescription-id/`, and if gist has any comments, comments will be
-on gist directory in file `comments.txt`.
+saved in gist directory in file `comments.txt`.

 ### Filtering gists